Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Methods

 \subsection{Clinical prediction tasks}

+A classifier with learnable weights $\phi$ predicts an outcome $\hat{y}$ for a given patient representation $\mathbf{z}$ via $\hat{y}=g_\phi(\mathbf{z})$ aligned with clinical prediction task derived by domain experts.
+Patient trajectories can be defined at different entry points or endpoints, influencing clinical decision-making.
+For example, patient trajectories centered around a first time diagnostic index event provide different predictive insights and clinical implications than late-stage patient trajectories with progressed diseases.

-Three clinical binary classification tasks were evaluated using the \gls{hf} cohort at two different clinical events, initial \gls{hf} hospitalization and latest (most recent) hospitalization, defining two patient trajectories (Fig~\ref{fig:tasks_embeddings}a).
-For each task, the prediction window was within one year after discharge from hospital.
-The first task $T_1$ predicted clinical instability, a phenotype of unplanned readmission to hospital, following the initial \gls{hf} \gls{dxhf} (prevalence $P_{T_1}=39.7\%$), the second task $T_2$ predicted mortality following the initial \gls{hf} \gls{dxhf} ($P_{T_2}=24.8\%$), and the third task predicted mortality following the latest hospitalization ($P_{T_3}=46.7\%$).
-Clinical instability was defined as being rehospitalized for a period of at least 48 hours that met one of the following criteria (Supplementary Table~\ref{stab:crit_instability}): i) admission to a clinical service unit relevant to \gls{hf} care (e.g., cardiology or internal medicine), or ii) admission in a surgical service unit where a patient underwent a surgical procedure relevant to \gls{hf} determined by selected procedure codes (e.g., an implantation of a cardiac device or heart valve replacement).
-The minimum duration was set to 48 hours to exclude hospitalizations which were less severe or possibly planned (e.g., routine checkups).
+Two binary classification tasks were evaluated in the \gls{hf} cohort at the initial \gls{hf} diagnosis in-hospital, which defines the patient trajectory used for prediction (Fig~\ref{fig:tasks_embeddings}a).
+The trajectory contains historical patient data up to and including the index hospitalization for \gls{hf}.
+For both tasks, the prediction window was within one year after discharge from hospital following the initial \gls{hf} diagnosis.
+The first task $T_1$ predicted clinical instability (prevalence $P_{T_1}=39.7\%$), a phenotype of unplanned readmission to hospital; the second task $T_2$ predicted mortality ($P_{T_2}=24.8\%$).
+At the initial \gls{hf} admission, the demographic profile (Supplementary Table~\hyperref[stab:cohort]{S3}) of the \gls{hf} cohort ($N=42{,}820$, 45.4\% women) was median 80 (\gls{iqr} 72, 87) years old, with a median of 153 (71, 324) recorded events per patient trajectory and 2 (1, 3) hospitalizations.

+Clinical instability was defined using a rule-based approach as rehospitalization for a period of at least 48 hours that met one of the following criteria (Supplementary Table~\hyperref[stab:crit_instability]{S2}): i) admission to a clinical service unit relevant to \gls{hf} care (e.g., cardiology or internal medicine), or ii) admission in a surgical service unit where a patient underwent a surgical procedure relevant to \gls{hf} determined by selected procedure codes (e.g., implantation of a cardiac device).
+The minimum duration was set to 48 hours to exclude hospitalizations which were less severe or possibly planned (e.g., routine checkups, precautionary in-hospital observation or planned interventions not caused by worsening of HF).
-The demographic profile (Table~\ref{stab:cohort}) of the \gls{hf} cohort ($N=42820$, 45.4\% women) was median 80 (interquartile range (IQR) 72, 87) years old at the initial \gls{hf} admission and 82 (73, 88) at the latest.
-In comparison, the initial \gls{hf} admissions occurred earlier in a patient's life covering less historical events, resulting in shorter health trajectories (153 (71, 324) vs. 369 (170, 740) tokens) and fewer hospitalizations (2 (1, 3) vs. 4 (2, 6) admissions).
-Both trajectories share 7178 patients (16.8\%) who were hospitalized exactly once.